1mshy/auto-analyser/README.md

 # Auto Stock Analyser

-A Rust-based stock market analysis tool that fetches real-time and historical data using Yahoo Finance API and calculates technical indicators.
+A Rust-based stock market analysis tool that fetches real-time and historical data using Yahoo Finance API and calculates technical indicators with advanced customizable filtering.

 ## Features